Lynx2006/linked-list-team--Data-Structure-/README.md

 The team implemented the core functionalities of a **Doubly Linked List**, including:

 - ✅ Node insertion:
-  - At the beginning
-  - At the end
   - At a specific position
 - ✅ Node deletion
 - ✅ Forward traversal (display)